Sudan entry requirements for Lebanon passport holders

 Frequently asked questions

-No. There is no visa on arrival for Lebanese passport holders.
+No. Lebanese passport holders are not eligible for visa on arrival.
 You must obtain a visa from a Sudanese embassy or consulate before you travel.

-Sudan requires a yellow fever vaccination certificate if you are arriving from a country with yellow fever risk.
-Check with your doctor or a travel clinic before you go.
+You may need a yellow fever vaccination certificate if you're arriving from a country with risk of yellow fever transmission.
+Check with the embassy or your doctor for the latest health entry requirements.

 Official sources